When is a System Discoverable from Data? Discovery Requires Chaos: Introduction

 However, the practical feasibility \citep{greivy} and reliability \citep{de2023physics, grossmann2024can} of these models has often fallen short of expectations, despite reported promising results \citep{Nature}.
 Traditionally, the cause of such inconsistencies has been attributed to a ``reproducibility crisis'' \citep{baker2016reproducibility}, especially fueled by the rapid progress of deep learning \citep{hutson2018artificial,sculley2018winner,kapoor2023leakage}.

 We argue that the real limitation of dynamics discovery is not methodological.
 It stems from a foundational issue tied to the nature of the systems being studied.
 The enterprise of data-driven discovery rests on a critical, yet often implicit, assumption: that the observational data is sufficient to uniquely specify the underlying system.
 When this assumption of uniqueness fails, illustrated in \Cref{fig:Lorenz_discoverability}, the discovery process is compromised.
 The resulting models may fit the available data perfectly but lack genuine predictive power or physical reality, undermining the reliability required in scientific applications \citep{vafa2025foundationmodelfoundusing}.
-This foundational issue is not a minor concern; problems with non-uniqueness arise even in simple linear systems, raising questions about their prevalence in more complex scenarios \citep{casolo2025identifiabilitychallengessparselinear}.
+Crucially, problems with non-uniqueness arise even in simple linear systems, raising questions about their prevalence in more complex scenarios \citep{casolo2025identifiabilitychallengessparselinear}.

 In this paper, we show that \emph{chaotic dynamics} are the key condition for ensuring this uniqueness from trajectory data, heuristically observed in complex chaotic systems \citep{shokar2025deeplearningevolutionoperator}.
-The prevalence of chaotic systems in benchmark datasets may have inadvertently obscured this fundamental limitation \citep{wyder2025commontaskframeworkcritical,kaptanoglu2023benchmarkingsparseidentificationlowdimensional,kaheman2023experimental,kaptanoglu2023benchmarking,takamoto2022pdebench,herde2024poseidon,ohana2024well,chesebro2025scientificmachinelearningchaotic,chaos_benchmarks}.
+The prevalence of chaotic systems in benchmark datasets may have inadvertently obscured this fundamental limitation \citep{wyder2025commontaskframeworkcritical,kaheman2023experimental,kaptanoglu2023benchmarking,takamoto2022pdebench,herde2024poseidon,ohana2024well,chesebro2025scientificmachinelearningchaotic,chaos_benchmarks}.
 Consequently, many discovery methods appear robust because they are tested on systems where the assumption of uniqueness naturally holds, yet they fail when applied to non-chaotic dynamics, where it does not.\footnote{This observation may help account for why certain fields, such as climate prediction, have demonstrated greater success in developing data-driven models.
 See discussion in \Cref{para:broad}.}